Best American Made Ultralight Backpacking Equipment

 Princeton Tec SNAP Modular Headlamp

-The Glow Compass is a reliable, no frills, light compass.
-If you’re going ultralight and want a compass for emergencies, then take a look at the .95 oz Brunton Glow Compass.
+Thus is a reliable, no frills, light-weight compass.
+If you’re going ultralight and want a compass for emergencies, then take a look at the 1.1 oz Brunton TruArc 3 Compass which includes a global needle and tool-free declination adjustment.

 Platypus 2L Platy Bottle